samersultan/Update-BookStack-Ubuntu-1804/README.md

-# Update BookStack on Ubuntu 18.04
+# Update BookStack for Ubuntu 18.04

-Instruction to update BookStack on Ubuntu 18.04
+Instruction to update BookStack for Ubuntu 18.04